 Zinc is an essential trace element.
 It is foundational to so many physiological functions in our body, and you can only get it through your diet.
-It plays an crucial role in immune function, gut healing, protein synthesis, wound healing and gene expression.
-Aside from Iron, Zinc is the second most abundant mineral in the human body.
-A recent study showed it is common to see zinc deficiency, in fact almost 1 in 5 people are at risk of Zinc deficiency.
+It plays a crucial role in immune function, gut healing, protein synthesis, wound healing and gene expression.
+Aside from Iron, zinc is the second most abundant mineral in the human body.
+A recent study showed it is common to see zinc deficiency, in fact almost 1 in 5 people are at risk of zinc deficiency.

 Zinc and Gut Health

 You may have heard the basic benefits of zinc such as faster recovery time from colds and flus, however it goes much further in supporting the inflammatory processes in the body, and is a key player in healing your gut!
 It has been clinically proven that zinc resolves intestinal permeability (leaky gut) by strengthening the tight junctions in Crohn's patients.